adapiekarska/external-sorting/README.md

 Input file should be a raw binary file containing the **database of the records**.
 See [record information](###Records) on more on how each record should be composed.
 If you are using `-f` option and supplying your hand-generated file, please make sure your file is prepared correctly.

+Note that the specified input file is overwritten entirely during the sort process.

 ### Records
 The assumption is made that the single record is the 2D vector.
 Therefore each record in the binary file should be a pair of 4-byte long integers.
 This implies that the **byte length of the file should be divisible by 8**, since each record should be exactly 8-byte long.